Where to listen & buy: Spotify | YouTube Music | Apple Music | Amazon | iTunes | ReverbNation | YouTube

 One of my main missions since I started PatriotMusic.com has been to acknowledge the sacrifices of our republic’s servicemen, servicewomen and veterans.
 “Remember the Americans” tells the fictional story of an American family’s experiences serving in U.S. military conflicts from WWI to the present day.

-“The video for “Remember the Americans” is a collection of rarely-seen photos I scanned at the Library of Congress, just outside Washington D.C..
+“The video for “Remember the Americans” is age-restricted and available here.
+It features a collection of rarely-seen photos I scanned at the Library of Congress, just outside Washington D.C..
 I had the privilege of spending several days pouring through thousands of photographs with my father (who was a history major) to find forgotten images that could compliment the song lyrics while reminding Americans the price of freedom.

 “Taps” is my own version of the iconic military piece that both honors our fallen and signals lights-out.

 “Taps” was written by U.S. General Daniel Butterfield in 1862 while recuperating after the Seven Days Battles outside Richmond, VA.
 The song itself is recognized the world-over as both quintessentially American and hauntingly beautiful.
 In my version, I use a 6-string for guitar harmonics, single notes on a harmonica, and a 12-string guitar as a backing track to maintain a respectful and distinctly American feel to a song that means so much to so many.
 This is the only song I have ever recorded which I did not write.